-So I hope you’re ready for the month ahead—I’ve let too many Februarys come and go without taking a good look at a part of me that’s so prominent, yet so often left unmentioned.
-If I want to create a brand I can proudly show to my kids when they’re older, I can’t focus on the fluffy topics alone—I have to stand for something more, and this first attempt at really examining my life as a Black man is but scratching the surface of a much larger story I know is waiting to be told!
+So, I hope you’re ready for the month ahead—too many Februarys came and went without looking at a part of me that’s so prominent yet so often left unmentioned.
+If I want to create a brand I can proudly show to my kids when they’re older; I can’t focus on the fluffy topics alone—I have to stand for something more, and this first attempt at really examining my life as a Black man is but scratching the surface of a much larger story I know is waiting to be told!

 That said, thank you for your patience.
-It took me a bit to wake up and start looking to what the future might have in store instead of muddying the mind with clutter that’d confuse me.
-There’s so much out there one can write about—it’s time I stop limiting myself and take a few chances; because the only thing worse would be forever wondering what would’ve happened because I didn’t.
+It took me a bit to wake up and start looking at what the future might have in store instead of muddying my mind with clutter that confused me.
+There’s so much out there one can write about—it’s time I stop limiting myself and take a few chances; the only thing worse would be forever wondering what would’ve happened because I didn’t.

 Thanks for reading, tout le monde, and let’s all expect great things from the times ahead!